 There is a large body of evidence for how to provide quality care for people experiencing BPSD.
 The challenge is how to translate this knowledge into practice.
 The objective of this Flagship Program is to establish feasible, economical and generalisable strategies to make this business as usual in all care settings, primary, community, acute and residential.
 To achieve this aim we will support projects implementing or evaluating sustainable programs for promoting best practice in caring for people experiencing BPSD or aiming to change the culture of care in primary, community, acute or residential care to reduce or ameliorate BPSD.
 Current evidence gaps such as projects targeting special needs groups e.g. Aboriginal and Torres Strait Islander, rural/remote and LGBTI communities will be sought after and we will work to synthesise all data and work with service providers and policy makers to make Person-Centred Care business as usual across all communities and settings.

-- To foster research into prevention and management of behaviours and psychological symptoms associated with dementia
+Resources to support the management of behaviours and psychological symptoms associated with dementia (BPSD):

 Clinician’s Field Guide to Good Practice (Behaviours & Psychological Symptoms of Dementia)